OfficeDev/office-js-docs-pr/docs/develop/dialog-handle-errors-events.md

 This article describes how to trap and handle errors when opening the dialog box and errors that happen inside the dialog box.

 > [!NOTE]
-> This article presupposes that you are familiar with the basics of using the Office dialog API as described in [Use the Office dialog API in your Office Add-ins](dialog-api-in-office-add-ins.md).
+> This article presumes you're familiar with the basics of using the Office dialog API as described in [Use the Office dialog API in your Office Add-ins](dialog-api-in-office-add-ins.md).

 Your code should handle two categories of events: